nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The textual reason either free text or the term of a code for stopping/discontinuing the medication.
+The textual reason either free text or the term of a code for stopping/discontinuing the medication/medical device.

 **MUST** be populated when StatusReason.date is populated.